Auto accident causing fracture of tibia

 Don’t wait—if you’ve been in an accident, it’s important that you consult with an experienced car accident lawyer as soon as possible.
 Giroux Pappas Trial Attorneys has been helping clients in Michigan for over three decades.

-Since our founding, we’ve assisted in over 2,000 cases and have helped clients recover millions of dollars in damages.
+Since our founding, we’ve assisted in over 2,000 auto accident cases and have helped clients recover millions of dollars in damages.
 Our team has also achieved the coveted AV Peer Rating from Martindale-Hubbell® for our legal ability and ethical standards, as well as recognition from the U.S. News, the Detroit Premier Business Journal, and America’s Top 100 Attorneys.

 No matter how complicated your case may be, we’re here to help you move forward.
-Fill out our online form today to schedule a free case review with one of our auto accident attorneys.